hajdunorbert/hncomps/Documentation/hn-validate/hn-validate.md

 ## Usage

-Before using `HNValidate`, ensure that your form includes a button with the `type="submit"` attribute.
+Before using `HNValidate`, ensure that your form includes a button with the `type="submit"` attribute.<br>
 This button will be automatically enabled or disabled based on the validation rules applied to the form inputs.

 ## Example